Background pattern

 Do not take Microdiol

-• If you need surgery or if you spend a lot of time without getting up (see section“Blood Clots”).
+• If you need an operation or if you spend a long time without getting up (see section "Blood clots").

 • If you have ever had a heart attack or a stroke.

-• If you have (or have had at any time)angina pectoris (a condition that causes severe chest pain and may be the first sign of a heart attack) or a transient ischemic attack (TIA, symptoms of a stroke).
+• If you have (or have ever had) angina pectoris (a condition that causes severe chest pain and may be the first sign of a heart attack) or a transient ischemic attack (TIA, temporary symptoms of a stroke).

 • Very high blood pressure.